-Mr. Kevin Ball is currently employed as the Executive Director of Arlington Rehabilitation & Healthcare Center.
+Mr. Kevin Ball is currently employed as the Director of Operations for Ball Healthcare Services.
 Ball is an experienced healthcare professional with proven project management abilities which have supported

 company growth and development.
 He has worked in the healthcare industry for over 20 years.